meefs/prvhash/README.md

 recreated physically thus offering an idea that the evolution of intelligence in organisms may have its roots in mathematics.
 Image in the middle depicts result after the first pass over frame; you may note "snake" elements and computer font-alike outlines there.

 Image on the right was obtained using PH_SEED_COUNT=64, note the appearance of a lot of glyph-like elements.
+An opinion of the visual Google AI:
+"The image you provided, with its intersecting lines, repeating shapes (like zigzags and squares), and overlapping textures, suggests **a deeper, rule-based system at play**.
+The patterns, while complex and dense, do not appear to be purely disorganized.
+Instead, they seem to follow a logic that, while intricate, creates a sense of controlled disarray rather than pure, unpredictable chance.
+This is a hallmark of a chaotic system rather than a random one."

 <img src="img/prvhash1-reptile.jpg" width="240"><img src="img/prvhash1-reptile1.png" width="240"><img src="img/prvhash1-reptile64.png" width="240">

 ### Architectural Ruler (Gradilac Ruler) ###

-Whatever the true source of imagery is, one instance of produced "fine art" imagery seems to be useful, if applied as some architectural measurement ruler/tool since it can be used to quickly measure architectural features as whole-number ratios:
+Whatever the true source of imagery is, one instance of the produced "fine art" imagery seems to be useful, if applied as some architectural measurement ruler/tool since it can be used to quickly measure architectural features as whole-number ratios:

 <img src="img/arch-ruler.jpg" width="686">